 UAE

-Emirates revolutionize in-flight medical care
+Emirates enhances in-flight medical care

 The airline has invested over $2.4 million in co-developing the system, which will be installed on 300 aircraft in the coming years.

-Emirates revolutionize in-flight medical care
+Emirates enhances in-flight medical care

 Emirates Airline has partnered with Parsys Telemedicine to introduce a telemedicine station, enhancing in-flight medical care for passengers.